h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **fold_column**: (GLM, GBM, DL, DRF, K-Means, XGBoost) Select the column that contains the cross-validation fold index assignment per observation.

--  **offset_column**: (GLM, DRF, GBM, DL, XGBoost) Select a column to use as the offset. *Note*: Offsets are per-row "bias values" that are used during model training.
+-  **offset_column**: (GLM, DRF, GBM, DL, XGBoost, CoxPH) Select a column to use as the offset. *Note*: Offsets are per-row "bias values" that are used during model training.
 For Gaussian distributions, they can be seen as simple corrections to the response (y) column.
 Instead of learning to predict the response (y-row), the model learns to predict the (row) offset of the response column.
 For other distributions, the offset corrections are applied in the linearized space before applying the inverse link function to get the actual response values.
 For more information, refer to the following `link <http://www.idg.pl/mirrors/CRAN/web/packages/gbm/vignettes/gbm.pdf>`__.

--  **weights_column**: (GLM, DL, DRF, GBM, XGBoost) Select a column to use for the observation weights.
+-  **weights_column**: (GLM, DL, DRF, GBM, XGBoost, CoxPH) Select a column to use for the observation weights.
 The specified ``weights_column`` must be included in the specified ``training_frame``. *Python only*: To use a weights column when passing an H2OFrame to ``x`` instead of a list of column names, the specified ``training_frame`` must contain the specified ``weights_column``. *Note*: Weights are per-row observation weights and do not increase the size of the data frame.
 This is typically the number of times a row is repeated, but non-integer values are supported as well.
 During training, rows with higher weights matter more, due to the larger loss function pre-factor.

 -  **loss**: (DL) Select the loss function.
 For DL, the options are Automatic, Quadratic, CrossEntropy, Huber, or Absolute and the default value is Automatic.
 Absolute, Quadratic, and Huber are applicable for regression or classification, while CrossEntropy is only applicable for classification.
 Huber can improve for regression problems with outliers.